stymiee/email-validator/HELP.md

 ### Use default settings

+The default settings offer good accuracy that an email address is valid and is performant.
+If you wish to be stricter, enable `checkDisposableEmail` to prevent potentially low value users from utilizing your web application.

 ## Asking for help on Stack Overflow
 Be sure when you [ask a question](http://stackoverflow.com/questions/ask?tags=php,email,validation) pertaining to the